 - Eligibility Criteria

 - Hold a public workshop(s) to review the self-assessments results and prioritize projects for implementation.
+Document the meeting agenda(s), participants, minutes, and priority action list, and a description of the steps taken ensure robust community engagement and participation of diverse community voices.

 - Enrollment Documentation